EStern-php/MotorRacer/README.md

-# MotorRacer
+# Paddle Game
-A simple racing game with a login system for saving and displaying highscore.
+A simple paddle game with a login system for saving and displaying highscore.